ULL-ESIT-PL/moo-examples/README.md

 If none of your rules match, Moo will throw an Error; since it doesn't know what else to do.

 If you prefer, you can use **moo.error** to make moo return an **error token** instead of throwing an exception.
-The error token will contain the whole of the rest of the buffer.
+The `value` of the error token will contain the whole of the rest of the buffer.

 ```js
     moo.compile({